 As it turns out, magnet fishing has absolutely nothing to do with fish.
 And no, it's not that fun fishing game you had as a kid either.
 Instead, it involves using powerful, industrial-strength neodymium magnets to locate and pull out hidden objects from the water.

-Jonny's customers have retrieved a range of goodies, from watches to antique swords.
+Jonny and Zoe's customers have retrieved a range of goodies, from watches to antique swords.
 If it's ferrous, it's fishable.
 The magnet fishing audience encompasses everyone from families to environmentalists to enthusiasts.
 Some people even monetize their finds or create user-generated content showcasing their underwater treasures.

 Managing inventory can feel a whole lot like a guessing game.
 Manufacturers sometimes run late, lead times fluctuate, and shipping is never a constant.
 But when operating a physical product brand, keeping items in stock is essential.
 Customers will look elsewhere if they can't buy right away.
 Inventory availability also plays a vital role in Amazon rankings.